How to Apply To Study Medicine in Europe If You Are From The USA?

 In total, this makes for expenses of around $725 per month, assuming you’re splurging.
 Many students choose to go home for breaks, which will mess up the numbers a bit (increased cost of transportation and decreased cost of food and leisure bills), but for the sake of simplicity, let’s say you won’t and will spend the full 12 month year in Plovdiv.
 That’s $8,700 per year in living expenses.

 Combine that with the $8,000 a year for tuition, and that totals to $16,700 a year.
-Or, in other words, nearly three and a half times lower than just the tuition fee in the US, without any living expenses included in the US estimate.
+In other words, it is nearly three and a half times lower than just the tuition fee in the US, without any living expenses included in the US estimate.
 Do you see why studying in Europe is so lucrative?

-Will my degree from a European university be recognized in the US?
+Will my degree from a European university be recognised in the US?

 Yes, medical degrees from European universities meet the US requirements and will allow you to sit the USMLE.
 This means that American students can study in Europe and then practice in the US.

 Even the best medical university in Europe is completely useless to you if you can’t use your hard-earned degree back home, right?
-Well, not to worry - the best medical schools in Europe all offer degrees which are internationally recognized.
+Well, do not worry - the best medical schools in Europe all offer degrees that are internationally recognised.

 This means that you can attend a university in a European country (let’s say, Poland), graduate, and then go to work as a doctor right away in the US.
-Or you can stay in Poland, should you happen to like it there.
+Or you can stay in Poland if you happen to like it there.
 You can even go to another country, like the UK, Canada or Germany, and work there instead.

-Obviously, the matter of visas and work permits is an entirely different one, a medical degree isn’t an automatic “work wherever” pass.
-However, assuming all of your other documents are in order, a medical degree obtained in Europe will be just as valid as one obtained from the US, or Canada, or wherever you wish to work.
+Obviously, the matter of visas and work permits is an entirely different one.
+A medical degree isn’t an automatic “work wherever” pass.
+However, assuming all of your other documents are in order, a medical degree obtained in Europe will be just as valid as one obtained from the US, Canada, or wherever you wish to work.

-If in doubt, you could always send an inquiry to the AMA to make absolutely sure that the university you’re interested in is recognized by them.
-However, if we’re helping you out with your admittance to medical school, any university we recommend has been vetted by us and recognised by the AMA
+If in doubt, you could always send an inquiry to the AMA to make absolutely sure that they recognise the university you’re interested in.
+However, if we’re helping you out with your admittance to medical school, any university we recommend has been vetted by us and recognised by the AMA.

 Need help with applying to medicine from the US Fill out our contact form and we'll get back to you with personalised advice!